azhir-physicsx/DORA_VAE/README.md

 <p align="center">
   <img width="40%" src="assets/thin.jpg"/>
 </p>
 A: Yes.
-Dora-VAE can reconstuct the thin shell data with high quality.
+Dora-VAE can reconstruct the thin shell data with high quality.
 The two examples in the above figure show a slice of the thin-shell data reconstructed by Dora-VAE, where white represents the interior and black represents the exterior.

 ## BibTex
 ```